jdoleary/Spellmasons/docs/TasksCurrent.md

+- Store Page todos for this week
+    - Take photo of spell upgrade screen for steam page
+    - Add gifs with borders
+    - Make trailer with "title cap" and "end cap"
+- Implement Jake's UI design for toolbar, inventory, tooltip, and player ready states
+- Spellmasons, copywrite needed?
+---
 - bug: I'm getting a "this spell will damage you" popup during enemy turn because the unit syncs their perk health upgrade but not the prediction unit
 - bug: when a new player joins if you're looking at the upgrade menu it regenerates them
 - if you choose a spawn position while another player is casting it waits and then spawns where you clicked, which can be confusing because it still looks like you can choose where to spawn
 - bug: collected scroll but it didn't show upgrade screen
-- bug: multiplayer, when a dead player chooses resurrect they appear where they were when they died, they should portal instead
+- bug: multiplayer, when a dead player chooses resurrect they appear where they were when they died, they should "enterPortal" instead
 - choosing perks doesn't work `cannot choose another perk`
     - okay it did work but it didn't sync right away
 ---